thoughtspot/thoughtspot.github.io/_admin/system-monitor/monitor-pinboards.md

 ## About deprecated boards

 The deprecated boards (`TS status: Usage - Deprecated` and `TS StaTS: Queries -- Deprecated`) are there to support older installations.
-New installations, should not use or rely on deprecated boards.
-Older installations that have used these boards in some way, should use the new boards and remove any dependencies.
+New installations should not use or rely on deprecated boards.
+Older installations that have used these boards in some way should use the new boards and remove any dependencies.